Interested in working as a bouncer? This is the place to explore the pros and cons. Learn here about bouncers. What they can do and can’t do legally.

 III.
 California Bouncers

 Contrary to popular myth, bouncers can’t simply beat up people who are causing problems.
 That’s because the law limits bouncer’s behavior.
 Often the presence of a bouncer is enough to deter patrons from unacceptable behavior.
-In reality, most bouncers deal with situations verbally.
+In fact, most bouncers deal with situations verbally.

-Bouncers may legally:
+Bouncers may legally do this.

 - Check IDs.